 threaded through and hidden.

-hidden inside.
+center are hidden inside.
 The wings and snake are made from Worbla, EVA foam and lengths of foam backer rod.

 Tzeentch was a great fun and for the amount of work and parts that went into it, one of the more problem free builds I have ever embarked